coderpraveenji/My-First-Website/README.md

 # My-First-Website
-Ny first project in HTML and CSS
+Ny first project in USing HTML and CSS